History of tuberculosis: Early evolution

-Tuberculosis in early civilization
+Early civilization

 In 2008, evidence for tuberculosis infection was discovered in human remains from the Neolithic era dating from 9,000 years ago, in Atlit Yam, a settlement in the eastern Mediterranean.
 This finding was confirmed by morphological and molecular methods; to date it is the oldest evidence of tuberculosis infection in humans.

 Evidence of the infection in humans was also found in a cemetery near Heidelberg, in the Neolithic bone remains that show evidence of the type of angulation often seen with spinal tuberculosis.
-Some authors call tuberculosis the first disease known to mankind.

 Signs of the disease have also been found in Egyptian mummies dated between 3000 and 2400 BC.
 The most convincing case was found in the mummy of priest Nesperehen, discovered by Grebart in 1881, which featured evidence of spinal tuberculosis with the characteristic psoas abscesses.
 Similar features were discovered on other mummies like that of the priest Philoc and throughout the cemeteries of Thebes.
 It appears likely that Akhenaten and his wife Nefertiti both died from tuberculosis, and evidence indicates that hospitals for tuberculosis existed in Egypt as early as 1500 BC.

 The Ebers papyrus, an important Egyptian medical treatise from around 1550 BC, describes a pulmonary consumption associated with the cervical lymph nodes.
-It recommended that it be treated with the surgical lancing of the cyst and the application of a ground mixture of acacia seyal, peas, fruits, animal blood, insect blood, honey and salt.

 The Old Testament mentions a consumptive illness that would affect the Jewish people if they stray from God.
-It is listed in the section of curses given before they enter the land of Canaan.

-The East

 Ancient India

 The first references to tuberculosis in non-European civilization is found in the Vedas.
 The oldest of them (Rigveda, 1500 BC) calls the disease yaksma.
-The Atharvaveda calls it balasa.
-It is in the Atharvaveda that the first description of scrofula is given.
-The Sushruta Samhita, written around 600 BC, recommends that the disease be treated with breast milk, various meats, alcohol and rest.
-The Yajurveda advises affected individuals to move to higher altitudes.
+The Atharvaveda called it balasa.
+It is in the Atharvaveda that the first description of scrofula was given.
+The Sushruta Samhita, compiled during the period ca. 200 BCE - 500 CE, recommended that the disease be treated with breast milk, various meats, alcohol and rest.
+The Yajurveda advised affected individuals to move to higher altitudes.